abhijithmannath/bits-psms-automaton/README.md

 # Proceed at your own risk

-Open console with **Ctrl + Shift + J**
+Open console with **Ctrl + Shift + J**.
-Copy all the contents of drag.js to the javascript console.Change code.js as required and paste it in the console.
+Copy all the contents of drag.js to the javascript console.
+Change code.js as required and paste it in the console.

 ls is an array containing all the selected elements that will be dragged.
 Iterate through them in a loop and pass the index of element to scroll, ie. within the range of 0 to ls.length and also pass the position the first elment in the array must be dragged to as the second argument.